Fidaxomicin

-Fidaxomicin, sold under the brand name Dificid among others, is the first member of a class of narrow spectrum macrocyclic antibiotic drugs called tiacumicins.
+Fidaxomicin, sold under the brand name Dificid (by Merck) among others, is the first member of a class of narrow spectrum macrocyclic antibiotic drugs called tiacumicins.
 It is a fermentation product obtained from the actinomycete Dactylosporangium aurantiacum subspecies hamdenesis.

 Fidaxomicin is minimally absorbed into the bloodstream when taken orally, is bactericidal, and selectively eradicates pathogenic Clostridioides difficile with relatively little disruption to the multiple species of bacteria that make up the normal, healthy intestinal microbiota.
 The maintenance of normal physiological conditions in the colon may reduce the probability of recurrence of Clostridioides difficile infection.

 It is marketed by Merck, which acquired Cubist Pharmaceuticals in 2015, and had in turn bought the originating company, Optimer Pharmaceuticals.
 It is used for the treatment of Clostridioides difficile infection, which is also known as Clostridioides difficile-associated diarrhea or Clostridioides difficile-associated illness (CDI), and can develop into Clostridioides difficile colitis and pseudomembranous colitis.

-Fidaxomicin is available in a 200 mg tablet that is administered every 12 hours for a recommended duration of 10 days.
-Total duration of therapy should be determined by the patient's clinical status.
-It is currently one of the most expensive antibiotics approved for use.
-A standard course costs upwards of £1350.
+It is approved as a generic medication.